russellcape/MemoryGame/README.md

 ....
  MemoryGamme              => Arduino sketch folder
   ├── MemoryGame.ino      => main Arduino file
-  ├── wireDiagram.png     => (./images/wireDiagram.png) an image of the required schematics
-  ├── circuit00.png       => (optional) an image of the layout
+  ├── wireDiagram.png     => (optional) an image of the required schematics ├── circuit00.png       => (optional) an image of the layout
   ├── circuit01.png       => (optional) an image of the layout
   └── ReadMe.adoc         => this file